Henry B. Eyring: Military service and education

 Eyring spent two years in the U.S. Air Force, stationed at Sandia Base in New Mexico.
 In New Mexico, Eyring served as a district missionary for the LDS Church.
 Eyring had been in the ROTC at the University of Utah.
 While in the Air Force, he served as a liaison between military officers and scientists.
 His main responsibility was to analyze data from weapons tests of nuclear weapons.
 At the end of the assignment, he gave a report and ended up meeting in person with a collection of several leading generals.

 He had previously received a bachelor's degree in physics from the University of Utah.
-He went on to earn both master's and doctoral degrees in Business Administration from the Harvard Business School, before embarking on a career in academia.
+He went on to earn both master's and doctoral degrees in business administration from the Harvard Business School, before embarking on a career in academia.
 Over the summer after his first year at Harvard, Eyring did an internship with Arthur D. Little as a consultant for Abitibi Power and Paper Company.
 He did an analysis to study how to improve the process of river logging.
-His suggestion was to abandon river logging and turn to truck transport of logs, but a combination of not calculating the issue deeply enough and having a CEO of the company who had risen through the ranks from being a river logger prevented Eyring's suggestions from being adopted then.
+His suggestion was to abandon river logging and turn to truck transport of logs, but a combination of not studying the issue deeply enough and having a CEO of the company who had risen through the ranks from being a river logger prevented Eyring's suggestions from being adopted then.

 While studying at Harvard, Eyring was heavily influenced by Georges Doriot, who offered Eyring a chance to work with him and Ken Olsen, the founder of Digital Equipment Company.
 Eyring chose instead to pursue a doctorate in business.

 Academic and business career

 In the fall of 1962, Eyring began work as a professor at Stanford University.
-He completed his doctorate in business in the summer of 1963.
-That summer, Eyring did a fellowship with the RAND Corporation.
+He finished his doctorate in business in the summer of 1963.
+That summer, Eyring completed a fellowship with the RAND Corporation.
 Eyring had married his wife, Kathleen, the summer before he started at Stanford, and they spent their first year of married life moving through various homes his real estate developer father-in-law was in the process of refurbishing.
-They then spent the next 10 years living in the guest house of his in-laws' property.
+They then spent the next ten years living in the guest house of his in-laws' property.

 Among Eyring's associates at Stanford were Roger Sant and Ed Zschau.
 Eyring worked with Zschau in the founding of the computer company System Industries.

 Eyring was an associate professor of business at the Stanford Graduate School of Business from 1962 to 1971.
 He was also a Sloan Visiting Faculty Fellow at the Massachusetts Institute of Technology.
 At MIT, he took multiple courses in human behavior, including courses from Douglas McGregor, who died of a heart attack while Eyring was at MIT, and also Ed Schein and Warren Bennis.

-Eyring has served twice as Commissioner of Church Education, from September 1980 to April 1985, and from September 1992 to January 2005, when he was replaced by W. Rolfe Kerr.
+Eyring has served twice as commissioner of church education, from September 1980 to April 1985, and from September 1992 to January 2005, when he was replaced by W. Rolfe Kerr.